-In 2020, because WUXI Zhonghan reached the quantification threshold, the Group's segment increased to four as follows: The Company and its processing subsidiaries (including Huili, Zhonghan, WUXI SPI and Protek Dongguan), Zhonghan Tech., WUXI Zhonghan and 3Y Power, manufacture and sell their own products separately.
+The Group mainly has four reportable segments: the Company and its processing subsidiaries (including Huili, Zhonghan, WUXI SPI and Protek Dongguan), Zhonghan Tech., WUXI Zhonghan and 3Y Power, which manufacture and sell their own products separately.
 The reportable segment of the Group is a product-specific business unit, and provides different products according to the functional requirements of customers.
 Since each product-specific business unit requires different technologies and marketing strategies, it has to be managed separately.
 The Group does not allocate income tax expenses to reportable segments.
 The reported amounts are consistent with the reports used by operation decision makers.
 The accounting policies of the operating segments are the same as the summary of significant accounting policies described in Note IV.
 Profit or loss of the operating segments of the Group is measured at net income before income taxes and are used as the basis for evaluating performance.